Optimal trees of tangles: refining the essential parts: Abstract separation systems and profiles

 \subsection{Tree sets, S-trees and \tds}

-A \emph{tree set} is a nested separation system without degenerate or trivial separations.
+A \emph{tree set} is a nested separation system $N$ without degenerate or trivial separations.
 A star $\sigma \subseteq \vN$ is called a \emph{node of} $N$ if there is a consistent orientation $O$ of $N$ such that $\sigma$ is the set of maximal elements in $O$.
 (In \cite{TreeSets} the nodes of $N$ are called `splitting stars'.)
+If $\vS$ is a separation system, and if $N \subseteq S$ consists only of separations which each distinguish some pair of consistent orientations of~$S$, then $(\vN, \leq, ^*)$ is a tree set where $\leq$ and $^*$ are the ones induced by $\vS$.
+Since all relevant nested sets in this paper will be of this form, we will use the term `node' also for nested sets.

 Let $\vS$ be again a separation system.
 An \emph{$S$-tree} is a pair $(T,\alpha)$ of a (graph-theoretical) tree $T$ and a map~$\alpha: \vE(T) \rightarrow \vS$ from the oriented edges $\vE(T)$ of $T$ to $\vS$ such that $\alpha(\ev) = \sv$ if $\alpha(\ve) = \vs$.
 If $x \in V(T)$ is a leaf of $T$ and $t \in V(T)$ its unique neighbour, then we call $\alpha(x,t) \in \vS$ a \emph{leaf separation (of $T$)}.